 As is the case with other biopharmaceutical companies, our success is heavily dependent on intellectual property, particularly patents.
 Obtaining and enforcing patents in the biopharmaceutical industry involve both technological and legal complexity, and is therefore costly, time-consuming and inherently uncertain.
 In addition, the U.S. has recently enacted and is currently implementing wide-ranging patent reform legislation.
 Recent U.S. Supreme Court rulings have narrowed the scope of patent protection available in certain circumstances and weakened the rights of patent owners in certain situations.
 In addition to increasing uncertainty with regard to our ability to obtain patents in the future, this combination of events has created uncertainty with respect to the value of patents, once obtained.
 Depending on decisions by the Congress, the federal courts, and the USPTO, the laws and regulations governing patents could change in unpredictable ways that would weaken our ability to obtain new patents or to enforce our existing patents and patents that we might obtain in the future.
 For example, in the case, Assoc. for Molecular Pathology v.
-Myriad Genetics, Inc., the Supreme Court held that certain claims to DNA molecules are not patentable.
+Myriad Genetics, Inc., the U.S. Supreme Court held that certain claims to DNA molecules are not patentable.
 In addition, the case Amgen Inc. v.
 Sanofi affects the way antibody claims are examined and litigated.
-While we do not believe that any of the patents owned or licensed by us will be found invalid based on this decisions, we cannot predict how future decisions by the courts, the Congress or the USPTO may impact the value of our patents.
+We cannot predict how future decisions by the courts, the Congress or the USPTO may impact the value of our patents.